 Why am I being asked to join in?

 No, you don’t.
 It’s completely your choice if you want to take part.
-No-one will mind if you do not want to take part.
+If you change your mind at any point during the activity session and decide you don’t want to continue, that’s totally fine.

 Do I have to join in?

-Talking about different scenarios and images of nurses talking to children
+● Talking about different scenarios and images of nurses talking to children

-Thinking about how nurses should talk and listen to children
+● Thinking about how nurses should talk and listen to children

-Helping work out what things are the most important
+● Helping work out what things are the most important

 What will happen if I want to join in?